 It is not always possible for everyone to attend each and every class.
 For some or other reasons, each of us will miss a class at some point in time.
 In that case, it becomes really difficult to cover all the notes by copying them down, so most of us usually click pictures to keep them in a digital form.
 But when we have to review them, all of it looks like a mess.
 Well, that can be avoided if you use Office Lens.

 Office Lens does one simple thing which is clicking pictures.
 But not the normal ones that you can take using your smartphone camera app, rather it has been developed specifically to take pictures of documents.
 Irrespective of the angle that you click a picture from, the result would be great.
 The app has options for clicking images of different sources like documents, whiteboards, or business cards.
 You can organise the pictures right within the app and create a PDF for all your pictures.
-For example, you can create a pdf which might represent a lecture or a chapter.
+For example, you can create a pdf that might represent a lecture or a chapter.
 These features are really helpful.
 Finally, you can easily share these pictures with anyone else who needs them.

 Best Cloud Storage Apps

-As the technological world is slowly moving towards the cloud technology, it only makes sense that you use that to your advantage.
+As the technological world is slowly moving towards cloud technology, it only makes sense that you use that to your advantage.
 You can save all your notes and documents on the cloud, ensuring that they can be accessed from anywhere.
 This way, you won’t have to panic even if you forgot to bring your primary device, as all your notes can be accessed using any browser.
 So here are a few cloud storage apps that you can use: